-The undertaking's potential effects on historic properties include the introduction of a switch cabinet in the Croatan Beach parking lot north of the Camp Pendleton Rifle Range within the Camp Pendleton State Military Reservation Historic District.
-The proposed location for the switch cabinet is in the vicinity of three resources that contribute to the NRHP-listed Camp Pendleton/State Military Reservation Historic District (DHR Resource No. 134-0413): the Beachfront Rifle Range (DHR Resource No. 134-0413-0160), the Beachfront cultural landscape (DHR Resource No. 134-0413-0170), and the Observation Deck (DHR Resource No. 134-0413-0168).
-The computer-generated viewshed model prepared for the purpose of determining potential visibility of onshore project elements suggests that visibility of the switch cabinet will be limited to undeveloped portions of Camp Pendleton and the observation deck, currently used as a picnic/grilling area (Tetra Tech 2014b, Sexton 2014).
+The undertaking's potential effects on historic properties include the introduction of a switch cabinet south of the Camp Pendleton Rifle Range within the Camp Pendleton State Military Reservation Historic District.
+The proposed location for the switch cabinet is in the vicinity of three resources that contribute to the NRHP-listed Camp Pendleton/State Military Reservation Historic District: the Beachfront Rifle Range, the Beachfront cultural landscape, and the Observation Deck.
+The computer-generated viewshed model prepared for the purpose of determining potential visibility of onshore project elements suggests that visibility of the switch cabinet will be limited to undeveloped portions of Camp Pendleton and the observation deck, currently used as a picnic/grilling area (Tetra Tech 2014b, Sexton 2014, Tetra Tech 2018c).